 Carpet stair treads are another great way to improve the traction and grip of your wooden floor and it is frequently used for wooden stairs.
 If you choose this solution, keep in mind that you will still need to secure the treads with double-sided carpet adhesive tape that may damage the finish underneath, but will keep the treads in place.
 If you decide to cover the entire stairs with treads, do not forget to put a rug on the bottom of the staircase in order to make sure that no one is going to slip, when on the base of the staircase.

 Non-skid flooring coating

-Unlike the above mentioned anti-slipping methods, non-skid flooring coating is a great options, if you do not want to re-sand and re-finish the wood’s surface every time the tape is removed.
+Unlike the above mentioned anti-slipping methods, non-skid flooring coating is a great option, if you do not want to re-sand and re-finish the wood’s surface every time the tape is removed.
 This method also won’t take away from the appearance and genuine beauty of your floor.
-These coating are not going to dull the wood.
-Most of the professionals prefer this method over the non-skid clear tape, since there won’t be adhesive leftover that need to be removed later on.
+These coatings are not going to dull the wood.
+Most of the professionals prefer this method over the non-skid clear tape since there won’t be adhesive leftover that needs to be removed later on.

 There is something really special about old-looking wood flooring.
 Let’s explore the top five most exciting old styles.